Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Experiments

-Furthermore, we generate face images by varying the dimension of $Z^g$ corresponding to the two largest covariance responses from values $[-\gamma,+\gamma]$ with a uniform step $\frac{2\gamma}{10}$, while holding the other dimensions of $Z^g$ to zero as we did in the subsection 4.1.1.
+Furthermore, we generate face images by varying the dimension of $Z^g$ corresponding to the two largest covariance responses from values $[-\gamma,+\gamma]$ with a uniform step $\frac{2\gamma}{10}$, while holding the other dimensions of $Z^g$ to zero.
 Similarly, we generate face images by varying the dimension of $Z^a$ corresponding to the largest covariance responses from values $[-\gamma,+\gamma]$ with a uniform step $\frac{2\gamma}{10}$, while holding the other dimensions of $Z^a$ to zero.
-The generated images are shown in Figure \ref{fig:largestdimen}(b).
+The generated images are shown in figure \ref{fig:largestdimen}(b).
 We can make several important observations.
-(1) The variation in viewing angle in the first two rows is very obvious, and the magnitude of the change in view in the first row is larger than that in the second row.
-This is consistent with the fact that $R^g_5 > R^g_{38}$ and with the observation that the slope in the left subfigure of Figure \ref{fig:largestdimen}(a) is steeper than that of the center subfigure of Figure \ref{fig:largestdimen}(a).
-(2) In the first row, the faces rotate from right to left and the covariance relationship in the left subfigure of Figure \ref{fig:largestdimen}(a) is nearly perfect negative covariance.
-In the second row, the faces rotate from left to right and the covariance relationship in the center subfigure of Figure \ref{fig:largestdimen}(a) is nearly perfect positive covariance.
+(1) The variation of viewing angle in the first two rows is very obvious, and variation in the first row is larger than that the one in the second row.
+This is consistent with the fact that $R^g_5 > R^g_{38}$ and with the observation that the slope in the left subfigure of figure \ref{fig:largestdimen}(a) is steeper than that of the middle subfigure of figure \ref{fig:largestdimen}(a).
+(2) In the first row, the faces rotate from right to left, where $R^g_5$ is inversely proportional to the viewing angle.
+In the second row, the faces rotate from left to right, where $R^g_{38}$ is proportional to the viewing angle.
 (3) It is difficult to find obvious variation in viewing angle in the third row.
-Therefore, these generated images further verify that the geometric generator of the proposed model mainly captures geometric variation, while the appearance generator is not sensitive to geometric variation.
+These generated images further verify that the geometric generator of the proposed model mainly captures geometric variation, while the appearance generator is not sensitive to geometric variation.